Jignesh Mevani calls for strike in Gujarat if Una protest cases against Dalits are not withdrawn

 In March this year, the Gujarat government withdrew 10 cases lodged in connection with the Patidar reservation stir of 2015, PTI reported.
 The Patidar Anamat Andolan Samiti, led by Congress leader Hardik Patel, had demanded Other Backward Class status and 27% reservation in government jobs and education for the Patel community.

-In his address, Mevani also lauded the judge who granted him bail in the two cases registered against him by the Assam Police.
+In his address, Mevani also lauded the judge who granted him bail in the assault case registered against him by the Assam Police.

 “Nowadays, the number of people with spine has become fewer than those with a strong spine,” he said, reported The Indian Express.
 “But I – Jignesh Mevani, an accused – am saluting the judge for showing strong spine.”